Faith-Led Holistic Health Practitioner &

 Listen to the Podcast

-I know what it feels like to carry a dream in your heart—whether it’s for a baby, for energy, or simply to feel like yourself again.
+I know what it feels like to carry a quiet longing in your heart — whether it’s for a child, for energy, or simply to feel like yourself again.

-After nine years of marriage and raising a beautifully blended family of five, I couldn’t shake the feeling that someone was missing.
-When my husband suggested a vasectomy reversal, I had no idea how deeply God would use that yes to change our lives.
+After nine years of marriage and raising a beautifully blended family of five, I couldn’t shake the sense that someone was missing.
+When my husband suggested a vasectomy reversal, I had no idea how deeply that yes would change our lives.

-As a Board-Certified Holistic Health Practitioner and Functional Nutrition Specialist, I guide clients through personalized, faith-led wellness strategies to restore energy, balance hormones, and reclaim the vibrant health they’ve been missing.
+As a Board-Certified Holistic Health Practitioner and Functional Nutrition Specialist, I guide women through personalized strategies to restore energy, regulate hormones, reduce inflammation, and rebuild trust with their bodies — without trendy fixes or pressure-based protocols.

-This isn’t just what I do—it’s my calling.
+This isn’t just my work — it’s my calling.

-After everything I’ve walked through, I know how to help you find what I spent years searching for: real answers, deep healing, and a path forward that aligns with both your body and your faith.
+After everything I’ve walked through, I know how to help you cut through the noise, stop outsourcing your healing, and move forward with clarity, confidence, and faith.

 and God led me to true healing